DIRECTOR / DANCE INSTRUCTOR

 In the year 2000 Frank co-founded Melbourne Salsa.
 After many years of promoting Latin dance and music to literally thousands of adults every year, he still thrives on being able to extract the dance out of anyone.

 DIRECTOR / EVENTS MANAGER / DANCE INSTRUCTOR

 Gabriella was introduced to Latin music at a young age, she fell in love with Salsa in 1997, three years later co-founded Melbourne Salsa.
 This passion for self-expression through music and dance took Gabby to Cuba and Puerto Rico to further develop her dance & music skills.
-Her work in organising Latin events and teaching Salsa is much more than a commercial enterprise, it’s her lifestyle and Gabby wants to share her passion with others.
+Inspired by the events she saw in her travels, inspired Gabriella to run similar events here in Melbourne and the rest is history.
+Melbourne Salsa is much more than a commercial enterprise, it’s her lifestyle and she wants to share her passion with others.